catalyst-cloud/catalystcloud-docs/source/tutorials/containers/using-docker-machine-on-the-catalyst-cloud.rst

 "IP_ADDRESS/32" as YOUR_CIDR_NETWORK to allow traffic only from your current effective IP.

-Create a Cloud VM using Docker Machine
+Create a Cloud VM using docker machine
 ======================================

 The next step is to provision a compute instance using Docker Machine.
 Docker